Specify Pentest Details

 Some detail requirements vary by the type of asset.

-In this section, you can specify pentest details.
+Now that you’ve defined the key requirements for your pentest, add more details.
 Our pentests have common requirements for all assets, as well as requirements for specific assets.

 Pentest requirements for Web and API assets are identical.
 However, tests of a Web asset include tests of APIs used to populate content on that asset.

 The Add Details page of the pentest wizard requests information about: